metayeti/YABS.js/README.md

 This will force the compilation step for this particular source to always use the preprocessor.

-You are free to utilize any other [MetaScript](https://github.com/dcodeIO/MetaScript) features available - sky is the limit here.
+You are free to utilize any other [MetaScript](https://github.com/dcodeIO/MetaScript) features available - the sky is the limit.

 ### 5. Bundling scripts